A brighter future starts with access to healthcare:

-According to Mesay Hailu Dangiso, head of the Sidama Zone Health Department, "The Leku Hospital is the only one in the area serving more than 20 rural health clinics.
+According to Mesay Hailu Dangiso, former head of the Sidama Zone Health Department, "The Leku Hospital is the only one in the area serving more than 20 rural health clinics.
 It is a great triumph for the people of Shebedino."

 The Adwa Clinic - A Successful Partnership

 For years, residents of Adwa in northern Ethiopia urgently needed a local health clinic.
 With the nearest hospital much too far a walk for someone ill or about to give birth, most of the roughly 1.5 million people in the region had no access to health care.